-- Tuition for students age 60 and older is waived for credit courses.
-Individuals under this policy must pay all miscellaneous fees that may be required.
+- 1. Tuition, instructional support fee, student activity fee, documentation fee, and facilities fee for students aged 60 and older are waived for credit courses only.
+Individuals under this policy must pay for parking, technology, lab fees, and books.
 Enrollment with the senior citizen waiver is limited to a "space available" basis.
 Tuition waivers do not apply to independent study courses, private instruction courses, or competitive admission programs.
 Examples of competitive admission programs include the Technical Certificate in Practical Nursing and Associate of Applied Science in Nursing. - 2.
 Children of policeman and firemen who are killed or permanently disabled in the line of duty in Arkansas are eligible for waiver of tuition and fees for credit courses only.
 Benefits are limited to the duration of four (4) years or until the attainment of age twenty-five (25), whichever occurs first. - 3.
-Officers and fire personnel who have completed the Arkansas Law Enforcement or Fire Academy are eligible to receive a 25% discount on tuition.
+Officers and fire personnel who have completed the Arkansas Law Enforcement or Fire Academy are eligible to receive a 25% discount on tuition for credit courses only.